aadityaverma06/Cloud-AI-Nary-Media-Processing-System-Next.js-Full-Stack/README.md

-# Cloud-AI-Nary Media Utility System
+# Cloud-AI-Nary Media Processing System

-The Web App is a smart, AI-powered Media Utility system designed to provide processing features for images and videos.
+The Web App is a smart, AI-powered Media Processing system designed to provide processing features for images and videos.

 ## ✅ Features